 Experiments support the link between growth, oxidative stress and rhamnolipid production.
 We further validated the link between oxidative stress and rhamnolipid production by two additional experiments.
 In the first experiment, we monitored growth and rhamnolipid production of all our clinical isolates when they grew in the same minimal medium but with succinate as the sole carbon source (Supplementary Fig. S9).
-Since succinate enters the carbon metabolism directly through the TCA cycle, we expected that rhamnolipids might not produce rhamnolipids due to stronger TCA cycle-mediated ROS generation which negatively regulates rhamnolipid production.
-Indeed, even the strains that produce rhamnolipids in glycerol did not produce rhamnolipids in succinate.
-We similarly extracted 7 phase-dependent growth curve features of our strains grown in succinate (Supplementary File 2), showing that they had faster exponential phase (phase I) growth rate, shorter delay before exponential phase commences, and lower maximum cell density compared to their growth in glycerol (Supplementary Fig. S10).
-More interestingly, the duration of phase II for these strains was much shorter in succinate than in glycerol (Supplementary Fig. S10), suggesting a stronger stress response that would shut down growth and force quick entry into stationary phase for cell maintenance.
+Since succinate enters the carbon metabolism directly through the TCA cycle, we expected that rhamnolipids might not be secreted due to higher ROS level generated by TCA cycle, which represses rhamnolipid production.
+Indeed, none of the strains that produced rhamnolipids in glycerol secreted rhamnolipids in succinate.
+We similarly extracted 7 phase-dependent growth curve features of our strains grown in succinate (Supplementary File 2), showing that although the cells had faster exponential phase (phase I) growth rate and shorter delay before exponential phase commences, the strains could hardly maintain the high growth rate and reached much lower cell density compared to their growth in glycerol (Supplementary Fig. S10), implying fast accumulation of oxidative stress.
+More interestingly, the duration of phase II for these strains was much shorter in succinate than in glycerol (Supplementary Fig. S10), suggesting a stronger stress response that would shut down growth as well as carbon overflow, and force quick entry into stationary phase for cell maintenance.